Skip to main content

 }

-Do NOT read slug or appId from window.location, query parameters, or localStorage.
-An attacker who can influence these values (via open redirect, XSS, or phishing URL manipulation) can redirect the discovery call to a tenant they control.
+Do NOT read clientId from window.location, query parameters, or localStorage.
+An attacker who can influence this value can redirect the discovery call to a tenant they control.

 // From src/providers/AilitaProvider.tsx (simplified)